Essential norms of pointwise multipliers in the non-algebraic setting: Main results

 This concludes the proof in the first case.

-Now, let us move on to the second case when the space $Y$ is reflexive.
-It follows from Schauder's theorem that an operator, say $T$, acting between Banach spaces is compact if, and only if, its adjoint $T^*$ is compact too (see., e.g., \cite[A.4, p.~329]{AK06}).
+{\bf Second case.} Now, let us move on to the second case where we assume that the space $Y$ is reflexive.
+It follows from Schauder's theorem that an operator, say $T$, acting between Banach spaces is compact if, and only if, its adjoint $T^*$ is compact too (see, for example, \cite[A.4, p.~329]{AK06}).
 Hence, we can conclude\footnote{Note that in general there is no hope for an equality in (\ref{inequality: ess norm of T and adjoint T}) (see \cite[Example~1]{AJS80}; cf. \cite[p.~160]{AJS80}).} that

 where $M_{\lambda}^*$ is the adjoint of the multiplication operator $M_{\lambda}$.
 Next, we will need the following observation.